Nami Burn-E 2 Max Review – The Most Feature Complete Power Scooter

 Reaching these insane speed levels is made possible by the two powerful 1500 W motors that have a peak power output of 8400 W.

 Riding on such a powerful beast is no joke.
-In order to deflate the speed of the Nami Burn-E 2 Max a bit, the scooter has 5 different ride modes integrated into its motors.
+In order to control the speed of the Nami Burn-E 2 Max a bit, the scooter has 5 different ride modes integrated into its motors.
 This will help new users (especially those not accustomed to riding power scooters) to slowly adjust to the speed of the scooter and gradually elevate the pace of their ride.

 You can also switch between single or dual motor usage and control the power of the front and the rear motor independently, thanks to the separate settings for each of them.